What happened to downtown Orlando's security checkpoints?

 Related: Downtown Orlando shooting: What we know about 17-year-old alleged suspect

 "Law enforcement is always changing.
 We are working with the city and the clubs downtown to figure out if there is something else we can go to, to sort of keep it secure down there.
-We have no idea what people have, you know, on their person, if they have grudges against somebody, you know, most people are down there to have a great time and, of course, you always get those few people who come down there who have different things on their mind", Chief Smith says.
+We have no idea what people have, you know, on their person, if they have grudges against somebody, you know, most people are down there to have a great time and, of course, you always get those few people who come down there who have different things on their mind", Chief Smith said.

 STAY CONNECTED WITH FOX 35 ORLANDO: